flyteorg/flytesnacks/docs/tutorials.md

 # Tutorials

-This section showcases step-by-step case studies of how to combine the different features of Flyte to achieve everything from data processing, feature engineering, model training, to batch predictions.
+This section showcases the core use cases of Flyte through step-by-step case studies that combine Flyte features to achieve everything from data processing, feature engineering, and model training, to batch predictions.
 Code for all of the examples in the user guide can be found in the [flytesnacks](https://github.com/flyteorg/flytesnacks) repo.

-It comes with a highly customized environment to make running, documenting and contributing samples easy.
+These tutorials come with a highly customized environment to make running, documenting and contributing samples easy.
 If this is your first time running these examples, follow the {ref}`setup guide <env_setup>` to get started.